Last updated Sep. 16, 2023 by Charles Zemub

 - Building your savings: You have to save money for the future.
 Your savings will cover your retirement plans, vacations, investments, and other expenses that may arise in the future.

-- Creating your emergency fund: Emergency funds will basically take care of all emergencies that may arise in the future.
+- Creating your emergency fund: Emergency funds will take care of all emergencies that may arise.
 Since you cannot predict the future, endeavor to create emergency funds for the rainy day.
 You should create a separate account to save your emergency fund.

 Creating budget categories will be challenging when you don’t have the necessary budgeting plans for your money.
 However, these 3 best budgeting categories have been created to help people stick to their simple budgets.